cfengine/documentation/guide/introduction/directory-structure.markdown

 * `cf-monitord`: Collects system statistics
 * `cf-serverd`: Provides network services; used to distribute policy and data files
 * `runalerts.sh`: Updates Mission Portal status and activates alert actions (Enterprise only)
+* `cf-consumer`: Responsible for moving collected reports from the redis queue into the postgres database.
+(CFEngine Enterprise only)
+* `cf-hub`: Responsible for collecting reports from remote agents.
+(CFEngine Enterprise only)

 See Also: [CFEngine Component Applications and Daemons][Introduction and System Overview#CFEngine Component Applications and Daemons]